AARNet/Digital-Skills-GitBook/digital-creation-problem-solving-innovation/Git and GitHub.md

 ## Novice

+#### Git
-**Git** is a system that is widely used by developers who write code.
+...is a system that is widely used by developers who write code.
 It may be used by any people who build coding or complex non-coding projects together.

 This is the workflow of all these people as they work with their digital files: